schaed/FinanceMonitor/README.md

 # a good stock or a good start to an upward trend
 # plot the summary plots of the percentage of stocks above x average

+# could add news check for bad earnings. save those stocks to a sheet
+# could add a news check for a merger or sale...examples below:
+    Bluerock Residential to be acquired by Blackstone affiliates for $3.6B Bluerock Residential exploring options, including sale, Bloomberg says
+# could make sure there isn't a large diviidend to compete with before shorting.

 Crontab
 ```
 30 14 * * * /Users/schae/testarea/finances/googlefinance/getPrice.sh